pmndrs/koota/packages/publish/README.md

 # Koota

-🌎 Performant data-oriented state management for React and TypeScript.

 Koota is an ECS-based state management library optimized for real-time apps, games, and XR experiences.
 Use as much or as little as you need.

 ```bash